Guest Post: Is Mandarin Difficult? It Depends

 1. MotivationHave you ever asked yourself why you want to learn Mandarin?

 What is your purpose or goal for learning this language?

 Before beginning the lesson, I always ask my students those questions.
 It is very important for a language learner.
 Why?
 I found that person with clear motivation usually excels in the language easier.

-One of my Canadian student, Patrick Jabbaz, told me that his reason is because of the job.
+One of my Canadian student, Patrick Jabbaz, told me that his reason is that of the job.
 He has moved to Taiwan and he is also the only English speaker in the company.
 He thinks that Mandarin would likely be the language of the future.
 He sets a goal for himself, "Be fluent in 6 months".
-Because of that reason, he still keeps on learning Mandarin for 1.5 hours a day with tutors despite having busy schedule.
+Because of that reason, he still keeps on learning Mandarin for 1.5 hours a day with tutors despite having a busy schedule.